-Action on Salt claims the salt content of some plant-based foods is too high and is calling for Government mandates on salt content in foods to improve the nutritional content of our food.
+Action on Salt claims the salt content of some plant-based foods is too high and is urging UK Government to mandate levels.

 List view / Grid view